PS 144: History

 PS 144 originally opened in 1931.
-Due to overcrowding, a project to expand PS 144 was commenced in 2017.
-The four-story PS 144 annex, which is expected to be complete in September 2019, will contain 26 classrooms, a playground, a cafeteria and dining room, as well as additional office facilities.
+Due to overcrowding, a project to expand PS 144 commenced in 2017.
+The four-story PS 144 annex, which was completed in December 2019, contains 26 classrooms, a playground, a cafeteria and dining room, as well as additional office facilities.
 The existing building was also renovated to be ADA-accessible.

 Grades

 The school encompasses grades pre-kindergarten to fifth grade.
-It has two full day pre-kindergarten classes.
+It has two full-day pre-kindergarten classes as of now.
 There are 4-7 classes in every other grade.
 Each grade has technology, science, physical education (referred to as gym in most of the classrooms if not all), art, math, and literacy.
-The fifth grade takes ballroom dancing classes.
+Some of the fifth grade takes ballroom dancing classes.

-The school originally had a sixth grade class.
-The last sixth grade graduating class was in 2012.
+The school originally had a sixth-grade class.
+The last sixth-grade graduating class was in 2012.

 Art

 Ballroom Dancing is one of the most popular of the arts among the students in PS 144.
 Annually, a team is sent to compete in a citywide ballroom dancing competition.
 The school was featured in Mad Hot Ballroom, a documentary on ballroom dancing among children.
+Additionally starting in 2023, PS 144 has a basketball team that went undefeated in the 2023-2024 season.

 The school has artists who come in and produce pieces of art.
-One example of this is the Tiffany designs students made, which is displayed at the Queens Museum of Art.
+One example of this is the Tiffany designs students made, which are displayed at the Queens Museum of Art.

 Rankings

 As of 2014, the statewide rank of PS 144 was #116 among 2,295 elementary schools (94.9% NY State percentile) in the New York Elementary School Rankings of School Digger.
-In the same year, it also received a 10 out of 10 GreatSchools rating.
+The same year, it also received a 10 out of 10 GreatSchools rating.

 Parents Association

 There is a Parents Association at PS 144.
 The website for the Parents Association is www.pa144.com.
-The Parents' Association is very active and raises money to pay for extra art, music or theater programs in every grade.
+The Parents' Association is very active and raises money to pay for extra art, music, or theater programs in every grade.